Events

 - By : Ian COCHRAN, Phd / Morgane NICOL

-December 1st 2017 | 8:30 – 12:40 pm | Paris, France
+Date and time: December 1st 2017 | 8:30 – 12:40 pm | Paris, France

-In the context of the HLEG recommendations, the ET Risk Consortium is pleased to invite you to “Unveiling the ET risk toolbox: scenarios, data and models for risk assessment”, the first of a series of workshops dedicated to support investors in their processes for integrating climate-related risks in their analysis and TCFD reporting.
+In the context of the HLEG recommendations, the ET Risk Consortium was pleased to invite you to “Unveiling the ET risk toolbox: scenarios, data and models for risk assessment”, the first of a series of workshops dedicated to support investors in their processes for integrating climate-related risks in their analysis and TCFD reporting.

-Join us together with Kepler Cheuvreux, Carbon Tracker Initiative, I4CE, Oxford Smith School Sustainable Finance Programme, S&P Global, S&P Dow Jones Indices, and The CO-Firm in this exiting workshop!
+Join us with Kepler Cheuvreux, Carbon Tracker Initiative, I4CE, Oxford Smith School Sustainable Finance Programme, S&P Global, S&P Dow Jones Indices, and The CO-Firm in this exiting workshop!

-During this workshop, investors will have the opportunity to learn from first hand about recent developments on transition scenariosasset level data and risk assessment models currently being used by practitioners and have a deep dive by participating in one of the breakout groups available (see agenda below).
+During this workshop, investors were have the opportunity to learn from first hand about recent developments on transition scenariosasset level data and risk assessment models currently being used by practitioners and have a deep dive by participating in one of the breakout groups available (see agenda below).

 9:00 – 9:25 The transition risk toolbox: scenarios, data and models